 Candidates for Sublimation

 Do you have a small organic, inorganic, or organometallic molecule that is thermally stable?
 Do you need to reach purities >99.9%?
 If so, then your target might be a good candidate for sublimation.
-Contact us or download our free white paper about sublimation.
+Contact us or download our free white paper.